-The Stock Incentive Plan permits the granting of stock options, restricted shares, stock units and stock appreciation rights by the Stock Incentive Plan administrator.
+The Stock Incentive Plan permits the granting of stock options, restricted shares, performance shares, stock units, performance units and stock appreciation rights by the Stock Incentive Plan administrator.
 Stock appreciation rights may be awarded in combination with stock options and such award may provide that the stock appreciation rights will not be exercisable unless the related stock options are forfeited.

 Employees (including officers), consultants and directors of the Company and its subsidiaries and affiliates will be eligible to participate in the Stock Incentive Plan.
-As of December 31, 2012, approximately 12,000 individuals (including four outside directors and six executive officers) were eligible to participate in the Stock Incentive Plan.
+As of December 31, 2013, approximately 13,000 individuals (including four outside directors and six executive officers) were eligible to participate in the Stock Incentive Plan.